 To be admitted to the Goldfarb School of Nursing, you must complete certain prerequisite courses.
-All prerequisite courses not previously earned at another college/university may be completed at University College at WashU.
+All prerequisite courses not previously earned at another college/university may be completed at the School of Continuing & Professional Studies at WashU.
 Prerequisites are taken on a part-time basis, outside of your regular working hours, in accordance with the Employee Tuition Assistance Policy.
 There is no limit to the number of employees who can take advantage of the Employee Tuition Assistance program.
 The Employee Tuition Assistance Policy permits you to take up to three classes per semester for this program and will determine the benefits payable for completing your prerequisite courses.

 If you completed your prerequisite courses prior to the implementation of this policy, you should submit your transcripts to Goldfarb School of Nursing for consideration.
-Any accepted courses do not need to be retaken at University College.
+Any accepted courses do not need to be retaken at the School of Continuing & Professional Studies.

 Description of Benefit